 The “new” mascots will begin performing this spring to allow for mentorship by the current Beavers.

 Applicants and performers must be full-time Bluffton University students, possess and maintain at least a 2.5 grade point average and be in good disciplinary standing.

 J Denny and Jenny play an important role within the Bluffton University community.
 Performers are representatives of Bluffton University and its students, faculty, staff and alumni, and behavior both in and out of the suit must always uphold the spirit, tradition and values of Bluffton University.
 Violation of campus standards, either in or out of the suit, is cause for removal from one's mascot responsibilities.

 Reliability is essential.
 Mascot performers must be able to manage their schedule independently and without close supervision.
 Failure to appear at a previously scheduled event is cause for removal of one’s performing responsibilities.
 If for any reason a performer is unable to attend an event to which he/she was committed, the performer is responsible for finding another team member to serve.
 If others are unavailable, the responsibility falls upon the original performer.

-J. Denny Beaver is entering his ninth year on campus and Jenny will be in her fifth year and we like to think they done a pretty good job of establishing their character and personality.
+J Denny Beaver is in his 13th year on campus and Jenny is in her ninth year.
+We like to think they done a pretty good job of establishing their character and personality.
 That being said, here are some of the things we're looking for in potential performers.

 - Social energy